toptal/picasso/.changeset/metal-lions-move.md

 ### Spacings

-- create ResponsiveSpacingType, which represents a spacing type with different values for different screen breakpoints, and adds to SpacingType
+- create `ResponsiveSpacingType`, which represents a spacing type with different values for different screen breakpoints, and adds to `SpacingType`